Skip to content

 Installing software with no sudo.

-You cannot install anything using sudo.
+Since our users do not have administrative privileges on DSH Research Compute machines, you cannot install anything requiring sudo.
 If the instructions tell you to do that, read further to see if they also have instructions for installing in user space, or for doing an install from source if they are RPMs.

-Alternatively, just leave off the sudo from the command they tell you to run and look for an alternative way to give it an install location if it tries to install somewhere that isn't in your space (examples for some common build systems are below).
+Alternatively, just leave off the sudo from the command they tell you to run and look for an alternative way to give it an install location if it tries to install somewhere that isn't in your space.
+Examples for some common build systems are discussed below.

 Automake configure